 While developers are working on integration and implementation, other areas of the company should also be preparing for the release.
 Product support personnel will need to be trained in the solution, as will end users, which means courses and other learning materials may need to be developed.
 Stock or “canned” reports will need to be built and compiled into a starting library.
 Client data will need to be primed for business reporting if it hasn’t already, and all servers in the network should be configured to handle the expected traffic.
 Marketing and sales teams will, meanwhile, need to prepare promotional materials and craft messaging around the feature.

-In short, the deployment of a BI solution will impact virtually every corner of a company, so it’s critical for management to treat it like the large-scale operation it is.
+In short, the deployment of a BI solution will impact virtually every corner of a company, so it’s critical for management to treat it like the large-scale operation it is, adjusting business processes accordingly.
 In practice, this means wrapping up or reprioritizing other major projects before beginning the BI implementation process and anticipating what additional resources — be it software, hardware, staff, contractors, or something else — will be critical to the rollout’s success.
 Clear communication between stakeholders before deployment will help ensure that the project is greenlit with all necessary backing.

 But selecting the right data analytics application is only the tip of the iceberg when it comes to meeting your project requirements.
 Miscommunications can result in wasted time and resources, delaying deployment or derailing it altogether.
 It can be challenging to anticipate what your requirements will be — especially if your company is implementing BI for the first time — so partner with a company that can offer you guidance as you evaluate and continue supporting you through your implementation.